Tone Your Core and Glutes: The Top 10 Benefits of Hip Thrusts

 Hip thrusts are an excellent exercise if you want to tone your glutes.
 They can help you get a six-pack but won't make you look like a bodybuilder.

 This is because they target the gluteus maximus, one of the largest muscles in your body responsible for extending (straightening) or flexing (bending) at the hip joint.
-This means that when doing a hip thrust, only part of this large muscle group will be worked out at any given time--specifically its upper region near where it attaches to a bone called its origin point.
+In practice, when doing a hip thrust, only part of this large muscle group will be worked out at any given time--specifically its upper region near where it attaches to a bone called its origin point.

 Hip thrusts will help strengthen your lower back muscles.

-Strengthening these muscles is important because it helps support your spine and lower back, which can help prevent injury.
+Strengthening these muscles is important because it helps support your spine and lower back, which can help help manage injury risk.
 Hip thrusts are also an excellent way to build up the gluteus maximus (your butt), improving the appearance of your rear end by giving it a rounder shape.

 You may already be doing exercises targeting these areas, such as deadlifts or squats; however, if those aren't working for you, try adding hip thrusts into your routine!
 They require less equipment than other exercises, so they're easy to do at home or the gym with friends who also want better butts.